kerimeren/kerimeren/README.md

 ### Hello there 👋
 I am Kerim.
-I study CS as a freshman at Bilkent University.
+I am a junior Computer Science student at Bilkent University.
-I am new here and want to discover and learn :)